 Similarly to the dielectric systems above, we simulate a 3D slab composed of randomly packed, overlapping PEC spheres of radius $r=50$ nm in air.
-Figure~\ref{fig:PEC} shows the results of simulating an optical pulse propagating through 10$\mu$m$\times$10$\mu$m$\times$3.3$\mu$m slabs of various PEC fractions. $T(t)$ displays non-exponential tails at high fractions $f=41\%,\ 48\%$ in Fig. \ref{fig:PEC}a.
+Figure~\ref{fig:PEC} shows the results of simulating an optical pulse propagating through 10 $\mu$m$\times$10 $\mu$m$\times$3.3 $\mu$m slabs of various PEC fractions. $T(t)$ displays non-exponential tails at high fractions $f=41\%,\ 48\%$ in Fig. \ref{fig:PEC}a.
 From the decay rate obtained via a sliding-window fit, we extract a time-dependent diffusion coefficient $D(t)$, c.f.
 Fig. \ref{fig:PEC}b, which shows a power-law decay with time, as predicted by the self-consistent theory of localization\cite{2006_Skipetrov_dynamics}.
 The non-exponential decay of $T(t)$ and the time-dependence of $D$ are the signatures of AL \cite{2006_Skipetrov_dynamics,hu08}.
-In contrast, at lower PEC fractions $f=8\%,\ 15\%$, $D$ is independent of time.
-Figure~\ref{fig:PEC}c reveals a transition from time-invariant $D$ to time-dependent $D(t)$ around $f=33\%$ when $D(t)$ starts deviating from a constant.
+In contrast, at lower PEC fractions $f=8\%,\ 15\%$, $D$ remains constant in time.
+Figure~\ref{fig:PEC}c reveals a transition from time-invariant $D$ to time-dependent $D(t)$ around $f=33\%$ where $D(t)$ starts deviating from a constant.
 Using Fourier transform, we compute the spectrally resolved transmittance $T(\lambda)$.
-Figures~\ref{fig:PEC}d,e contrast the transmission spectra $T(\lambda)$ of diffusive and localized samples.
-The former features smooth, gradual variations with $\lambda$ due to broad overlapping resonances, whereas the latter exhibits strong resonant structures consistent with the average mode spacing exceeding the linewidth of individual modes, in accordance with Thouless criterion of localization: the spectral narrowing of modes is intimately related to their spatial confinement \cite{1974_Thouless, 1993_Kramer, chabanov00}.
-Color maps in Figs.~\ref{fig:PEC}d,e show spatial intensity distributions inside the sample, $\langle I(x,y_0,z;\lambda)\rangle_x$, averaged over $x$ for a cross-section $y=y_0$.
+Figures~\ref{fig:PEC}d,e contrast $T(\lambda)$ of diffusive and localized systems.
+The former features smooth, gradual variations with $\lambda$ due to broad overlapping resonances, whereas the latter exhibits strong resonant structures consistent with the average mode spacing exceeding the linewidth of individual modes, in accordance with Thouless criterion of localization, as the spectral narrowing of modes is intimately related to their spatial confinement \cite{1974_Thouless, 1993_Kramer, chabanov00}.
+Color maps in Figs.~\ref{fig:PEC}d,e show spatial intensity distributions inside the systems, $\langle I(x,y_0,z;\lambda)\rangle_x$, averaged over $x$ for a cross-section $y=y_0$.
 These two-dimensional maps contrast slow variation with $z$ and $\lambda$ in the diffusive system (panel d) to the sharp features due to spatially-confined modes in the localized system (panel e).
 Furthermore, there exist `necklace' states with multiple spatially separated intensity maxima, originally predicted for electrons in metals \cite{1987_Pendry}.